How to Get a DOT Medical Card

 Secure New Career Opportunities

-By demonstrating that you have the health and fitness required for a CDL, and by maintaining your current license, you can open up more career opportunities.
-Getting your physical and DOT card allows you to obtain the Class A CDL which is typically associated with higher wages due to its additional requirements of passing a driving test, receiving training, and having a valid DOT medical certification.
-Ensure that you are fully qualified for this credential as it can lead to greater success in the industry.
+Demonstrating that you have the health and fitness required for a CDL and maintaining your current license can open up more career opportunities.
+Getting your physical and DOT card allows you to obtain the Class A CDL, which is typically associated with higher wages due to its additional requirements of passing a driving test, receiving training, and having a valid DOT medical certification.
+Ensure that you are fully qualified for this credential, as it can lead to more tremendous success in the industry.
 Our team won't rest until you're prepared to undergo a physical and receive a new card.
-You will need driver qualification files filed out by all employees that drive for you working.
+You will need driver qualification files filed out by all employees who drive for you working.
+Learn here about DOT Lookup Verification.

 Summary: How Do I Get a DOT Medical Card?